ivoba/console-service-provider/README.md

 ## Write commands

-Your commands should extend `Ivoba\Command\Command` to have access to the 2 useful following commands:
+Your commands should extend `Ivoba\Silex\Command\Command` to have access to the 2 useful following commands:

 * `getSilexApplication`, which returns the silex application
 * `getProjectDirectory`, which returns your project's root directory (as configured earlier)